Vaibhavi-kolekar/Trading-Theme/README.md

 # Trading-Theme
-It is basic Trading/investment related theme using HTML, CSS, JS
+It is basic Trading/investment related project in ASP.NET using HTML, CSS, JS